smartdevicelink/sdl_evolution/proposals/0317-sdl-protocol-security-specification.md

 3. A known issue should be resolved in that SDL Core doesn't respond with NAK if the application sends an error frame.

-The mobile libraries need to add the Security Query and the Binary Query Header and serialize SDL protocol frames using this query.
+The app libraries need to add the Security Query and the Binary Query Header and serialize SDL protocol frames using this query.
 It is recommended to add a new class called `SDLProtocolSecurity` to all libraries which implement this security specification.
 This is only a recommendation and decisions to implementation details are to be made by the code donator and the SDLC Project Maintainer.

 ## Alternatives considered